 Judy Allen received a beautiful painted plate in appreciation for her work.
 Betsy Smith, at right.

-Artists selected to exhibit their works include Chris Cancelli, Kathleen Friedenberg, Morgan Kilbourn, Booth Malone, Joanne Mehl, Sally Moren, Fr.
+Artists selected to exhibit their works include Chris Cancelli, Kathleen Friedenberg, Morgen Kilbourn, Booth Malone, Joanne Mehl, Sally Moren, Fr.
 Michael Tang, Linda Volrath, and Larry Wheeler.
 The show, arranged in concert with the Museum of Hounds and Hunting at Morven Park as part of the Hark Forward initiative, will open May 25th and run through June 23rd.
 Details about the opening reception will be released soon.

 The keynote speaker at the luncheon was John "Jeb" B. Hannum, III, a lifelong foxhunter who is also executive director of the Virginia Equine Alliance, a nonprofit group uniting various associations to promote and sustain breeding and racing in Virginia.
 Grandson of legendary foxhunter Nancy Penn Smith Hannum, he began his remarks with several anecdotes involving his grandmother's dedicated, if somewhat madcap, devotion to car following in her famous Jeep; neither a transmission failure which left her only able to navigate in reverse, nor making contact with and unhorsing his future wife deterred her zeal to keep up with hounds.